-PUBLIC RELATIONS OFFICER
+PUBLIC INFORMATION OFFICER

-ALLOCATING FACTORS: (The following conditions must be met for a position to be approved for this class.)
+ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-- Positions in this class must be located in the Office of the City Representative or have overall responsibility for a departmental public relations program.
+1. Positions in this class must be located in the Office of the City Representative or have overall responsibility for a departmental public relations program.

-- With the exception of the City Representative's Office, allocations to this class will be limited to one per department.
+2. With the exception of the City Representative's Office and departments providing emergency public information, allocations to this class will be limited to one per department.